 by paired lobed pectoral and pelvic fins.
 These contain in their

-trunks bones mimicking those of Eusthenopteron which later developed
+trunks bones mimicking those of Eusthenopteron which later might have developed

 into arms and legs.
 While coelacanths have not been observed to "walk" on the bottom, their pectoral and pelvic fins can be seen as "pre-adaptations" to land locomotion.
 Used under water their action maintains stability and balance.
-But in their cousin Eusthenopteron, the same action became four-legged land walking.
+But in their cousin Eusthenopteron, the same action might have become four-legged land walking.
 Coelacanth scales are thick, and lined with serrated

 rows of hardened toothpick-pointed denticles.
 Perhaps most distinctive